durable-ist/evora_topological_map/README.md

 /evora_map/central_corridor/row/9
 ```

-To get actual coordiantes, one must run the following command to get the latitude and longitude of one point
+To get actual coordinates, one must run the following command to get the latitude and longitude of one point

 ```
 $ rosparam get /evora_map/right_panels/row/9/column/9